Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 # Contributing
 Welcome to the PyTorch Lightning community!
 We're building the most advanced research platform on the planet to implement the latest, best practices that the amazing PyTorch team rolls out!

-## Core value 1: One less thing to remember
+## Main Core Value: One less thing to remember
 Simplify the API as much as possible from the user perspective.
 Any additions or improvements should minimize things the user needs to remember.

 For example: One benefit of the validation_step is that the user doesn't have to remember to set the model to .eval().
 This avoids all sorts of subtle errors the user could make.

-## Core value 2: Backward-compatible API
-We all hate updating our deep learning packages because we don't want to refactor a bunch of stuff.
-In Lightning, we make sure every change we make which could break an API is backwards compatible with good deprecation warnings.

-You shouldn't be afraid to upgrade Lightning :)

 ## Lightning Design Principles
 We encourage all sorts of contributions you're interested in adding!
 When coding for lightning, please follow these principles.
 #### No PyTorch interference
 We don't want to add any abstractions on top of pure PyTorch.
 This gives researchers all the control they need without having to learn yet another framework.